maijako/maijako-portfolio/README.md

-# maijako-portfolio
+# My Portfolio Website

-A repository containing code for my personal front-end web development portfolio.
+This is a code for my Portfolio Website to showcase my skills and projects.

+It was built to fit wider and smaller screens by implementing responsive design elements, such as:

+*CSS Grid and Flexbox
+*Media query